The Big Pants: part four

 “Eggs,” he’d said, holding one up.
 “And very small portions of meat.
 Never red.”

 Yes, it was a beautiful thing.
-Toby Messerman was a genius; Luisa had known it when she’d first heard him on the radio.
+Toby Messerman was a genius; Luisa had known it from the first, when she’d heard him on the radio.

 In an uncertain voice, Jackie probed on, tackling Belinda’s finances as she had Luisa’s.
 “I guess…maybe…if you could afford a private room…”

-No one spoke.
-“But Gerda said it’s important for us to have our routines shaken up…” Jackie mumbled something further, having taken this second abortive tack, about snacking habits.
+“But Gerda said it’s important for us to have our routines shaken up…” Jackie mumbled something further, having taken a second abortive tack, about snacking habits.
 Belinda continued single-minded.

 “They locked up our phones!
 We’re only allowed to make calls from the office!
 I mean, you don’t call that boot camp?
 I’m never going to sleep.
 I wish I could at least check my mail.”